Study Abroad Program Overview

 Health Realities in Border Populations will be taught in "classrooms without walls,” a real world context in border communities, allowing students, through an interactive approach, to learn about border health issues and further allowing students the chance to observe, interact and problem solve with migrant community members and stakeholders.
 Topics include barriers encountered in terms of promotion, protection and care of the population’s health with the aim to generate new ideas for innovative interventions in the field.

-Each course includes instruction, field work, and lab-based components.
+Each course includes lecture, field work, and lab-based components.
 The opportunity to learn first hand as you interact with experts and migrants is truly a unique experience.
 No prior study of public health or social work is required.

 The Southeast Asian language and culture course is taken first and introduces some basics of Thai and Burmese language and culture, as preparation for appropriate interactions with the local communities that follow in the health courses.